Book cover

 8. Write a use case for a Library Management System (similar to the one we used in Section 3.3.1).

 9. The following use case has only the main flow.
-Then, write some extensions for it.
+Write some extensions for it.

 Buy Book